The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   The code logs
   `'829 Jefferson Ave.'`
   `'Our address is 7 Marcus Garvey'`
-  This is because the setLocation(location) call logs function scoped variable location.
-The console.log logs the globally scoped variable address
+  This is because the setLocation(location) invocation takes in the variable address as a parameter and reassigns its value within the function.
+This reassignment is functionally scoped therefore `'829 Jefferson Ave.'` would be logged out.
+The console.log call would log the globally scoped variable address that contains the value `'7 Marcus Garvey'`.

 13. **What do we mean when we say that JavaScript passes variables _by value_?**
-  This means that variables assigned to a value when passed to a fucntion do not change in their value.
+  Passed by value refers to variables that are passed by the actual value that they are assigned to.
+This means that the value passed into the parameter is copied into another memory location.
 14. **What does it mean to _pass by reference_?
 In what ways do arrays and objects appear to be passed by reference in JavaScript?**
-  Passed by reference would mean having variables, arrays, objects be copied and mutable in a function.
+  Passed by reference refers to a memory address of a variable that is passed on.
+This memory address defines where the value of the variable is stored.